 About the awards

-The Awards categories will recognise those women who are Pioneers in Innovation within the built environment as well as identifying those "Young entrepreneur/rising stars'' - who have put themselves out there and has been identified as the one "to watch" as they get a foothold within their sector.
+The Awards categories will recognise those women who are Pioneers in Innovation within the built environment as well as identifying those "Young entrepreneur/rising stars'' - who have put themselves out there and have been identified as the ones "to watch" as they get a foothold within their sector.

-The awards will also acknowledge organisations which have stepped up and developed women's roles through innovative training programmes as well showing their commitment to developing the careers of women in the industry.
+The awards will also acknowledge organisations which have stepped up and developed women's roles through innovative training programmes and have demonstrated commitment to developing the careers of women in the industry.

 This year's awards celebration will be attended by senior-level executives, key decision-makers and suppliers, within the construction, cement and concrete industry.

 - Pioneer in Innovation Award

 - New Starter of the Year Award - Under 30

 - Young Entrepreneur / Rising Star Award - Under 40

 The Women in Construction Awards not only enable you to enjoy peer recognition of your achievements, which also provides for career evaluation and the celebration of achievements, but also career evaluation, the celebration of achievements, and the opportunity for you to be a change agent in Africa and role model for future leaders:

 The number of women in technical / engineering has been of particular concern as women are still grossly under-represented, with the percentage of women graduates in engineering still below 20% in many countries in the continent, and the number of women actively employed in the construction sector being much lower.